harriklein/statemachine/README.md

 # statemachine

-Basic of State Machine with option to change strategy
+State Machine with option to change strategy per state

-Each state is inherited from TradingStrategy class, which implements 3 events: onEnter, onExecute, onExit
+Each state is inherited from TradingStrategy class, which implements 3 events: onEnter, onExecute, onExit.
+Further, you can access the previousState, currentState and nextState through the variable stateMachine.

 ```python
 class TradingStrategy: